Bassam Mallick

 Magnesium-rich Indian foods: signs of deficiency, sources, supplements

 Magnesium deficiency is common in India and largely invisible.
-The signs to know, the Indian foods that genuinely raise intake, and the honest supplement read.
+The signs to know, the Indian foods that genuinely raise intake (with the numbers), the metabolic and exercise links, and the honest supplement read.

 magnesium